Banks, Oregon: The Gateway to Outdoor Adventure

-The city of Banks is located on Highway 26, en route to/from the Oregon Coast.
+The city of Banks, Oregon, is located on Highway 26, en route to/from the Oregon Coast.
 With a population nearing 1,900, this small city is known for its superb outdoor recreation.

 Banks marks the start of the Banks-Vernonia State Trail, a 21-mile linear trail open to cyclists, hikers and horseback riders.
 This popular path was the state’s first rail-to-trail project and remains one of the most popular multi-use paths in the region.